 - On November 6, 2018, before investigating with a work plan to dismantle the Reactor Building rooftop and other tasks in mind, work to move and contain the remaining objects on the operating floor (1st round) was completed. - On February 1, 2019, an investigation to measure the radiation dose on the floor, walls and ceiling inside the operating floor and confirm the contamination status was completed.
 After analyzing the investigative results, the "contamination density distribution" throughout the entire operating floor was obtained, based on which the air dose rate inside the operating floor could be evaluated.
 A shielding design and measures to prevent radioactive material scattering will be examined. - From April 8, 2019, work to move and contain the remaining objects on the operating floor (2nd round) started, such as materials and equipment which may hinder installation of the fuel-handling facility and other work.
 The 2nd round mainly included moving the remaining small objects and placing them in the container.
 The work also included cleaning the floor to suppress dust scattering and was completed on August 21. - From September 10, 2019, work to move and contain the remaining objects on the operating floor (3rd round) started, such as materials and equipment which may hinder the installation of the fuel-handling facility and other work.
-The 3rd round mainly includes moving the remaining large objects and placing them in the container as well as transporting
+The 3rd round mainly included moving the remaining large objects and placing them in the container. - Training to practice work skills will start from March 2020 and containers in which the remaining objects were placed

-- containers and remaining objects temporarily stored inside the operating floor outside. - For fuel removal methods, based on the investigative results inside the operating floor from November 2018 to February 2019, a method to access from a small opening installed on the south side of the building was selected with aspects such as dust management and lower work exposure in mind (the method previously examined had involved fully dismantling the upper part of the building).
+- during the previous work will be transported to the solid waste storage facility from May. - For fuel removal methods, based on the investigative results inside the operating floor from November 2018 to February 2019, a method to access from a small opening installed on the south side of the building was selected with aspects such as dust management and lower work exposure in mind (the method previously examined had involved fully dismantling the upper part of the building).